 It is widely recognized that the consumer's demand for a greater assortment of sustainable products is constantly growing in the fashion industry.
-The "The State of Fashion 2019: A year of awakening" report, promoted by McKinsey is the largest and most authoritative overview of the industry, surveying more than 275 global fashion executives and interviewing thought leaders and pioneers.
-The report highlights sustainability as one of the challenges and opportunities for 2019.
+The "The State of Fashion 2020" report, by McKinsey and The Business of Fashion is the largest and most authoritative overview of the industry, surveying more than 290 global fashion executives and interviewing thought leaders and pioneers.
+The report finds sustainability as the biggest challenges and the biggest opportunity for 2020.
 The report highlights that sustainability is getting increasingly important as a priority, reflecting rising concerns of consumers and companies about how to alleviate their impact on the environment.
-In 2019, we focused on expanding our sustainability assortment and we offered over 24,000 items carrying the sustainability flag in the Fashion Store at the end of 2019.
-Zalando's private label ZIGN fully commits to sustainability by spring/summer 2020 and all items of the collection will feature Zalando's sustainability flag in the Fashion Store.
+In 2020, we continued focusing on expanding our sustainability assortment and we offered over 80,000 items carrying the sustainability flag in the Fashion Store at the end of 2020, from 25,000 sustainable products in 2019.
+In addition, we extended the Sustainability Flag to our beauty category.
+The sale of these products accounted for around 16% of our Gross Merchandise Volume, up from 6,7% in 2019.
+Zalando's private label ZIGN is fully committed to sustainability since 2020.
+All items of the collection and 50% of the total private label products feature the sustainability flag in the fashion store.
 The assortment was extended from shoes and accessories to apparel, and explores quality, durability, as well as sustainability.
-Zalando highlights products with the sustainability flag when they meet one of the company's sustainability criteria, which cover social, environmental and animal welfare standards.
-Zalando's criteria are aligned with international industry standards and best practices.
+Zalando highlights products with the sustainability flag when they meet one of the company's sustainability criteria, which cover a range of social, environmental and animal welfare topics.
+Zalando's criteria are aligned with international industry best practices and third-party standards.
+In 2020, 166 factories supplying our private labels, representing 90% of our production volume, completed the SAC's Higg Facility Environmental Module.